My Experience Working With Book Cover Designers On 99designs

 As I said in my previous article, Nailing Your Book Cover Design, you can’t start this project without actually doing your homework first.

-The submissions you will receive from designers will be a combination of your blurb, suggestions and submitted covers.
+The submissions you’ll receive from designers will be a combination of your blurb, suggestions and submitted cover samples.

 For my Paranormal Romance, Lost in Amber, I didn’t have a clear idea from the very beginning, so I just provided the following details: